 Even though it meets the desired result, the scab that was formed at the site of the injection turns into a blister or a pigmented scar.
-Just like a smallpox vaccine scar, a TB vaccine scar or a polio vaccine scar on arm can also develop.
+Just like a smallpox, a TB or a polio vaccination may leave scars on arm.
 There could be a slight difference in their placement and appearance.
 For instance, a BCG vaccine scar is mostly found in the left shoulder due to certain guidelines about the placement of the injection.

 Which Vaccine Leaves A Scar?

 Our body can react to a vaccine in different ways.
 While certain vaccines might not leave a scar on one’s body, it can leave a prominent blister on someone else –

 - BCG Vaccine – BCG vaccine is used to make our body immune to Tuberculosis.
 The TB vaccine scar usually starts with a swelling at the site of the injection.
 In a few days, the soreness is healed automatically.
 It takes about 2 to 6 weeks for the red blister to subside and form a depression

 - Smallpox Vaccine – Besides BCG, smallpox vaccination can also leave vaccine scars.
 Though, these scars are mostly seen in people who are born in the 1980s and before.
 The smallpox vaccine scar usually starts with a small, red, and round bulb.
 Gradually, it subsides and leaves a depressing scar